near/nearcore/docs/architecture/gas/README.md

 Additional host-side costs can be scaled per input byte, such as `wasm_sha256_byte`, or costs related to moving data between host and guest, or any other cost that is specific to the host function.
-Each host function must clearly defined what its costs are and how they depend on the input.
+Each host function must clearly define what its costs are and how they depend on the input.

 ## Non-gas parameters